jasoneflood/gdp12Hugo/docs/aws/content/0003_DamAndPolicyCreation/activity.md

 weight: 2
 ---

-# IBM Guardium – Basic DAM operations
+# IBM Guardium Data Protection – Basic DAM operations

 In this section we will explore some basic DAM capabilities.
 To do this we must first generate some traffic.
 We visit SLP and login.